Jeffrey-Joan/Captioning-of-Remote-Sensing-Images/README.md

 ## Preprocessing

 The prepping of data is minimal, due to the fact that all the images are in a standard size of (224,224,3).
 But due to the large amount of data, we build a TensorFlow input pipeline to prevent any sort of disk overloading.
 As for the text, standard stemming is done, any sort of punctuations are removed.
-We also transform it into a standard form of <"start"> *the sentence* <"end">.
+We also transform it into a standard form of "<'start'> *the sentence* <'end'>."